xn-projects/financial_dashboard/README.md

 ## Summary

+This dashboard provides an analytical framework for evaluating corporate financial resilience through liquidity and debt dynamics.

+By combining time-series trends, ratio-based benchmarking, heatmap risk visualization, and quadrant-style positioning, the project enables rapid identification of structural strengths, emerging risks, and strategic balance-sheet patterns.

-This dashboard helps assess financial resilience by comparing liquidity and debt positions across companies and quarters.
-The current implementation supports automated data loading, flexible API access, and a fully interactive visualization interface suitable for further analysis and expansion.
+The architecture supports automated data ingestion, API-driven access, and scalable extensions, making it suitable for both exploratory financial analysis and production-level deployment.